Cray-HPE/docs-csm/operations/encryption/Overview.md

     encryption configuration updated
     ```

-## Disabling Encryption
+## Disabling encryption

-Safely disabling encryption requires two steps to ensure no access to Kubernetes secret data is lost.
+Safely disabling encryption requires two steps to ensure no access to Kubernetes secret data is lost:

-The first step is to disable encryption but retain the existing encryption key.
-This ensures if a node is rebooted, or Kubernetes restarted, that Kubernetes can still read existing encrypted secret data.
+1. (`ncn-m#`) Disable encryption but retain the existing encryption key.

+    This ensures that if a node is rebooted, or if Kubernetes is restarted, then Kubernetes can still read
+    existing encrypted secret data.

-* (`ncn-m#`) The following command can be used to disable encryption on all control-plane nodes:
+    The following command disables encryption on all control-plane nodes.

     ```bash
      /usr/share/doc/csm/scripts/operations/node_management/encryption.sh --disable --aescbc KEYVALUE
     ```

     Example output: